filipemedeiross/solving_sudoku/README.md

 ## Implementing the Sudoku

 The sudoku implementation utilizes the numpy library for game logic and the pygame library for the interface.
-The sudoku grid is dynamically generated through a search strategy with backtracking and randomization.
+The sudoku grid is dynamically generated through a search strategy with backtracking and randomization (by default, 41 clues are displayed, and the initial grid class does not contain the game instance response).

 Initially, the grid is fully populated, after which positions are iteratively cleared using a solver (this solver employs an exhaustive search with backtracking, ensuring that the sudoku puzzle maintains a unique solution).

 This search strategy employs a trial-and-error approach, akin to brute force.
 When encountering unresolved configurations with no further valid movement options, the search backtracks until it discovers a valid path, avoiding revisitation of previously explored paths.
-By default, 41 clues are displayed, and the initial grid class does not contain the game instance response.

 The game features three distinct screens: